History of Athletic Training Education at UCCS

 Through the interprofessional and integrated evidence-based athletic training curriculum, our students will:

 - Translate health care theory and research to the practice of athletic training.

-- Distinguish and utilize quality hands-on clinical injury diagnosis and management skills.
+- Develop and utilize quality hands-on clinical injury diagnosis and management skills.

 - Provide culturally sensitive health care to diverse populations, including age, disability and ethnicity.

-- Translate critical thinking and independent decision making skills to the care of athletic related injuries and illnesses.
+- Develop critical thinking and independent decision making skills to the care of athletic related injuries and illnesses.

 - Demonstrate leadership skills for interprofessional collaborative practice.